crxssed7/notable-figures/figures/Guido van Rossum.md

 ## Google
 From 2005 to December 2012, Van Rossum worked at Google, where he spent half of his time developing the Python language.

 At Google, he developed Mondrian, a web-based code review system written in Python and used within the company.
 He named the software after the Dutch painter Piet Mondrian.
-He named another related software project after Gerrit Rietveld, a Dutch designer.
+He named Rietveld, another related software project, after Gerrit Rietveld, a Dutch designer.
 On 7 December 2012, Van Rossum left Google.

 ## Dropbox
 In January 2013, Van Rossum started working at the cloud file storage company Dropbox.